koushik80/hybrid-infra-azure-intern-project/README.md

  ` Security Groups: ` <br />

   - Used security groups to manage permissions and access control more efficiently.
-Created groups for different job roles or departments and assign permissions accordingly.
+Created groups for different job roles or departments and assigned permissions accordingly.

 ` DNS Configuration: ` <br />